openstack/openstack-manuals/doc/common/glossary.rst

    Platform-as-a-Service (PaaS)

-      Provides to the consumer the ability to deploy applications through a programming language or tools supported by the cloud platform provider.
-An example of Platform-as-a-Service is an Eclipse/Java programming platform provided with no downloads required.
+      Provides to the consumer an operating system and, often, a language runtime and libraries (collectively, the "platform") upon which they can run their own application code, without providing any control over the underlying infrastructure.
+      Examples of Platform-as-a-Service providers include Cloud Foundry and OpenShift.

    plug-in